Waterford: Economy

 Waterford is the main city of Ireland's South-East Region.
 Historically Waterford was an important trading port which brought much prosperity to the city throughout the city's eventful history.
 Throughout its history, Waterford Crystal provided employment to thousands in the city and surrounding areas.

 Waterford Port is Ireland's closest deep-water port to mainland Europe, handling approximately 12% of Ireland's external trade by value.
 Waterford's most famous export, Waterford Crystal, was manufactured in the city from 1783 to 1851, 1947 to 2009 and again from 2010 to the present day.
 Places, where Waterford Crystal can be seen, include New York City, where Waterford Crystal made the 2,668 crystals for the New Year's Eve Ball that is dropped each year in Times Square; Westminster Abbey; Windsor Castle; and the Kennedy Center (Washington, DC).

 Agriculture played an important part in Waterford's economic history.
 Kilmeadan, about 5 km from the city, was home to a very successful co-operative.
 The farmers of the area benefited from the sale of their produce (mostly butter and milk) to the co-op.
 In 1964, all of the co-ops in Waterford amalgamated to become Waterford Co-op.
 This led to the construction of a cheese factory on a greenfield site opposite the general store, and Kilmeadan cheese was to become one of the most recognised and successful Cheddar brands in the world, winning gold and bronze medals in the World Cheese Awards in London in 2005.

 The Irish economic recession from 2008 onwards has had a major negative impact on Waterford's economy.
 A number of multinational companies have closed, including Waterford Crystal (which subsequently reopened) and Talk Talk, which has led to a high level of unemployment.
 Until 2013 the hedge fund office of the Citibank resided here.

 Waterford Co-op and Avonmore Co-op have merged to form Glanbia plc.

+The coworking community Fumbally Exchange established offices in the Viking Quarter in 2013 with the support of Waterford City and County Council.